jionglearningzhang/jionglearningzhang.github.io/_posts/2019-04-08-on-the-way-of-Q-learning.md

 ## Kick-start with DQN

-On Februry 26th 2015, DeepMind published a paper in Nature to describe the method of DQN, which revolutionized the domain of deep learning and started the era of deep reinforcement learning.
-The DQN employed deep nural networks for approximate functions with reinforcement learning for the first time and reached superhuman level performance on Atari 2600 games.
+On February 26th 2015, DeepMind published a paper in Nature to describe the method of DQN, which revolutionized the domain of deep learning and started the era of deep reinforcement learning.
+The DQN employed deep neural networks for approximate functions with reinforcement learning for the first time and reached superhuman level performance on Atari 2600 games.

 TODO: problem with large nonlinear approximate function for Q